This advertising content was produced in collaboration with our partner Washington State Wines.

 West of the Cascade Mountains, in the Puget Sound AVA, the climate is maritime with cooler temperatures and wetter growing conditions that favor Siegerrebe, Mueller Thurgau, Pinot Noir, Pinot Gris and other cool-climate varieties.
 However, this appellation is home to less than one percent of the state’s plantings.

 As with winemaking globally, recent vintages have offered Washington winemakers their own set of challenges, but in each case, they’ve risen to the challenge to match the demands of increased warmth, earlier bud breaks and earlier harvests.
 Of particular note, are the 2014 and 2012 vintages—both lauded for their expressive character, but for different reasons, with 2012’s classic markers appealing to cooler-climate wine enthusiasts, and 2014 satisfying those with more robust tastes.
 Wines from 2015 reveal the character of a record-setting warm vintage, while 2016—despite its early spring and sweltering May—offers a more classical style.
+2011 was uncharacteristically cool, showcasing what Washington can achieve in mild vintages—vibrant and subtle wines that show the wide range of ability from Washington winemakers.
 The string of vintages from 2005 to 2008 are still hailed as some of the best in recent history, and are highly sought-after by Washington wine connoisseurs.

 The story of Washington wine dates back to a vineyard planted at Fort Vancouver in 1825 by the Hudson’s Bay Company.
 From this modest endeavor sprung forth disparate plantings across the state, particularly in the Yakima and Columbia Valleys.
 By the 20th century, the impact of French, German, and Italian viticulture could be seen in the grape varieties growing in the state’s burgeoning vineyards, as well as in the winemaking expertise, which reflected one of the most advanced winemaking communities in America.